naborlozada/Aaegypti_domestication/README.md

 * Supplementary Data Files 1-7 in proper format and stored in a zipped file: `Supplementary_Data_Files.zip`:

- 1) Supplementary Data 1: Population information and basic SNP statistics (TXT file).
+ 1) Supplementary Data 1.
+SNP statistics for populations through genomic regions (TXT).
- 2) Supplementary Data 2: new nrEVEs in `fasta` sequences (TXT file).
+ 2) Supplementary Data 2.
+Sequences of new detected nrEVEs (FASTA).
- 3) Supplementary Data 3: two phylogenetic trees, based on individuals (RAxML) and populations (Treemix), are provided in `newick` format (TXT file).
+ 3) Supplementary Data 3.
+Phylogenetic trees for populations and individuals (NEWICK).
+ 4) Supplementary Data 4.
+Information for 8,148 hard selective sweeps detected with RAiSD in out-of-Africa populations (TXT).
- 4) Supplementary Data 4: 10,030 SNP outliers associated to 2,266 genes are provided in `VCF` format (\*.VCF.GZ file).
+ 5) Supplementary Data 5.
+Information for 1,030 SNP outliers detected with PCAdapt within 2,266 genes (VCF format).
- 5) Supplementary Data 5: Matrix with the pN/pS gene ratio across the whole genome of *Ae. aegypti* using the improved method of Li's Kimura 2 Parameters (K2P) approach (TXT file).
+ 6) Supplementary Data 6.
+Matrix with DoS scores for 11,651 orthologous protein-coding genes in AaegL5 and each Ae. aegypti population (TXT).
+ 7) Supplementary Data 7.
+Matrix with MKT scores for 11,651 orthologous protein-coding genes in AaegL5 and each Ae. aegypti population (TXT).
+ 8) Supplementary Data 8.
+Matrix with DoS scores used to estimate relaxed selection (TXT).
- 6) Supplementary Data 6: SNP dataset obtained from the literature to recalibrate genomes (TXT file).
+ 9) Supplementary Data 9.
+Genomic coordinates of SNPs in AaegL5 obtained from the literature and VectorBase (TXT).
- 7) Supplementary Data 7: Table with the pN/pS gene ratio across the whole genome of *Ae. aegypti* using the PAML protocol approach and the *Ae. albopictus* species as a sister species (TXT file).
+ 10) Supplementary Data 10.
+Source data of metrics used to plot Figure 4b (TXT).